ChristieGriffiths/Just-Carrot/README.md

 **Note**:
 - The payment feature is currently set up in test mode.
 For testing, you can use the fake credit card number `4242 4242 4242 4242` with expiry date `04/24` and CVC `424`.
-- The site is not yet protected against script injection vulnerabilities, so please refrain from entering personal details.

 **Technologies Used**